Bobzone/Intro-To-RxJava/README.md

+#Intro to RxJava exercises and code kata

+This is my fork for the 'Intro to RxJava repo, which can be found under this link: [[CLICK]](/https://github.com/Froussios/Intro-To-RxJava)'

+It will be a place where I will try various stuff from the tutorial.

 # Intro to RxJava

 This guide aims to introduce a beginner reactive programmer to the complete power of the [RxJava](https://github.com/ReactiveX/RxJava) implementation of reactive programming for the JVM.
 It is based on the [IntroToRx](http://www.introtorx.com) guide for Rx.NET.